The Alfonso Ortiz Center for Intercultural Studies

 Ortiz Funding Applications Fall 2023

 The Ortiz Center for Intercultural Studies invites applications from UNM faculty and students for funding to support collaborative initiatives in the arts, humanities and social sciences that bridge academia and the wider community.
 Proposals may include but are not limited to lectures, museum exhibits, creative works, workshops, conferences, and research and creative projects that focus on material culture and oral history, environment and climate change, education, language use and reclamation, food, health, or any other topic of interest to participating communities.
 We support fully-developed collaborative projects, with budgets up to $10,000.
-We also provide seed funds to develop longer-term and/or larger-scale collaborative projects with budgets up to $2,000.
-Graduate Students are eligible to apply for the seed grants.
+We also provide small grants to develop longer-term and/or larger-scale collaborative projects with budgets up to $3,000.
+Graduate Students are eligible to apply for the small grants.

 TO APPLY: Please see the proposal guidelines and the application form here.
 We encourage potential applicants to contact the Director of the Ortiz Center before submitting their request at email@example.com.
 Applications are due by November 1, 2023.

 The Ortiz Center endorses the Maxwell Museum of Anthropology’s Land Acknowledgment as post to their website: https://maxwellmuseum.unm.edu/